Lessons Learned: My First Smartphone Game

 - Develop prototypes as early as possible

-- Be active in social networks to build an active community.
-Trailer and teaser are a good way to keep people up-to-date.
+- Be active in social networks to build a vibrant community.
+Trailers and teasers are an excellent way to keep people up-to-date.

 - Be comfortable with your game engine and be not afraid to change it.